 In this article, you’ll find out more about thin films and the thin film deposition process.

-Thin Films and What They’re Used For
+Types of Thin Film Coatings and What They’re Used For

 Thin films are coatings deposited upon a substrate material (like a silicon wafer, electronic part, or optical lens).
 Depending on the material and purpose, the film thickness can be anything from one atomic layer to several micrometres.